Fisboll/Fullstack-gaming-news/README.md

 ## Unfixed Bugs

 I haven't added flex boxing to the content, so everything with an Absolute position are most likely gonna break whenever you use the Media screen to shrink and raise the text.
+This is mostly fixated against the Footer on Login/Signup section on smaller versions of screens.
+It's mostly the footer just being affected by this issue.

 ## Deployment